MicrosoftDocs/customer-voice/fp-docs/collaborate-on-survey.md

 ---
 title: "Collaborate on a survey | MicrosoftDocs"
-description: "Instructions to collaborate on a survey"
+description: "Instructions for collaborating on a survey"
 keywords: ""
 author: sbmjais
 ms.author: shjais